kcajj/recombinant_population_analysis/notes/note3.md

 ## implementing normalisation by coverage

-during evidence extraction, we can keep track of the coverage of the hybrid reference and store it in a .npz array.
+during evidence extraction, we can keep track of the coverage of the hybrid reference and store it in a .npz array. we consider as coverage also the gaps of the reads, this is because in the successive steps the gaps are handled as no evidence, and we will make a prediction of the hidden states also in correspondence of gaps.

 ## parallelisation